 Even if that doesn’t do the trick, there is plenty more to look at before entering full washing machine repair mode.
 If it is a water heat or water volume issue, make sure your hoses don’t have any kinks and give all your filters a good cleaning.

 Maybe the issue is related to water not properly draining from the washer tub.
-This could be caused the drain hose fitting too tightly into the standpipe.
+This could be caused by the drain hose to fit too tightly into the standpipe.

 If none of these simple repairs alleviate the problem, you probably will need to call a washing machine repair professional or give it a go yourself.

-The key thing to remember is that the diagnosis is a fairly slow and methodical process.
+The critical thing to remember is that the diagnosis is a relatively slow and methodical process.

 However, if your machine has some minor leaks or uses a great deal of water and/or energy, maybe it’s time for that new purchase.

-Finally, if a simple fix will buy you another 10 years of clothes washing happiness then that is your answer.
+Finally, if a simple fix will buy you another ten years of clothes washing happiness, then that is your answer.

 After all, a washing machine is something that should work for you, not against you.

 Your washing machine troubleshooting ventures may also help you unravel slow water entry into your machine.
-In this event, first take a look at your water faucets and make certain that they have been completely opened by giving them a counterclockwise turn until you meet firm resistance.
+In this event, first, take a look at your water faucets and make sure that they have been entirely opened by giving them a counterclockwise turn until you meet firm resistance.

 Then give all the filters a thorough cleaning.
-This should be done on a regular basis as a thin film of grime can build up and restrict water flow.
+This should be done regularly as a thin film of grime can build up and restrict water flow.

-After that, check you water hoses.
+After that, check your water hoses.
 Older, worn out hoses can easily kink, causing interrupted water flow.

-Many water drainage issues can be solved as well.
-Check you drain hose first to make sure it is clear.
+Many water drainage issues can be solved, as well.
+Check your drain hose first to make sure it is clear.
 A simple clog in the line can back up your machine.
 Take a look at where the drain hose enters the standpipe.

-If the fit is too tight, the lack of proper air flow may inhibit proper drainage.
+If the fit is too tight, the lack of proper airflow may inhibit adequate drainage.
 As before, tangled clothing around the agitator can be a culprit.
-This can inhibit movement and prevent you machine from completely draining.
+This can impede movement and prevent your machine from completely draining.

 If your washing machine problems persist, you may have to call a professional.
 Check first to see if your machine is still under manufacturer warranty.
 For pump or belt issues, you may be required to purchase washing machine parts.

-Whirlpool, General Electric and Maytag machine parts are generally reasonably priced, so basic repair may not be that expensive.
-Remember, by washing machine troubleshooting first keep your washer going and money in your pocket.
+Whirlpool, General Electric, and Maytag machine parts are generally reasonably priced, so the necessary repair may not be that expensive.
+Remember, by washing machine troubleshooting, first keep your washer going and money in your pocket.